bradleywjenks/water_demand_forecasting/readme.md

 - `n_week_train` assigned as a vector of training windows to test
 - `display_output` set to true if plotting code is activated and false otherwise

 Note that `main_script` generates DMA inflow predictions for each `n_week_train` training window size.
-We then apply engineering judgement to select the best model for submission.
+We then apply engineering judgement to select the best prediction model.